harrisbienn/dynamic_grid/README.md

 TO RUN:

-    -   Code can be run as a module by running run.py (dependent on pocketgrid.py and mapper.py).
+    -   Code can be run as a module by running gridinit_basic.py or gridinit.py (dependent on console.py, pocketgrid.py, and mapper.py).

     -   Modify function values as desired.
 Default variable assignments: